chettrick/arm-mcu/lpc11xx/README.txt

 Test Platform

-   This framework is validated on a bare [4]LPC1114FN28/102 plugged into a solderless breadboard.
+   This framework is validated on the [4]Raspberry Pi LPC1114 I/O Processor expansion board and a bare [5]LPC1114FN28/102 plugged into a solderless breadboard.

-   Tested on 3 August 2013 with gcc 4.7.3.
+   Tested on 9 August 2013 with gcc 4.8.1.
      __________________________________________________________________

-   Questions or comments to Philip Munts [5]phil@munts.net
+   Questions or comments to Philip Munts [6]phil@munts.net

    $Id$